Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Related work and positioning

 \subsection{Contribution}

-Herein, we propose to explore this divide-and-conquer strategy by introducing the framework of High Dimensional Mixtures of Elliptical Distributions (HD-MED) to get over the hump of estimating more than $2$ parameters, {\it e.g.} $T_1$, $T_2$, $\delta \! f$, $B_1$, $\text{CBV}$, $R$.
-Considering the reconstruction of 6 parameters makes the associated dictionaries both large in size (an order of $13$ terabyte of signals to considerably represent the tissues heterogeneity) and dimension, making our proposal twofold.
+Herein, we propose to explore this divide-and-conquer strategy by introducing the framework of High Dimensional Mixtures of Elliptical Distributions (HD-MED) to overcome the challenge of estimating more than $2$ parameters, {\it e.g.} $T_1$, $T_2$, $\delta \! f$, $B_1$, $\text{CBV}$, $R$.
+Considering the reconstruction of 6 parameters makes the associated dictionaries both large in size (an order of $13$ terabytes of signals to represent the tissue heterogeneity) and dimension, framing our proposal around two key components.
 Building on HD-MED, a generalization of HD-GMM, we show how they can be used to simultaneously compress and cluster large-scale high-dimensional MRF dictionaries, and more generally any dataset.
-We derive a new incremental algorithm, based on a principled EM framework, to learn such a model from potentially very large data volumes.
+We derive a new online algorithm, based on a principled EM framework, to learn such a model from very large data volumes.
 We demonstrate the effectiveness of our approach on MRF reconstruction, showing results comparable to the high-dimensional dictionary matching referred to as \textit{full-matching} in the next sections.
 This approach allows us to exceed the resolution, size used in current implementations and to reconstruct a larger number of MR parameter maps with improved accuracy, thereby advancing the clinical feasibility of MRF.